Generic Name: medroxyprogesterone (injection) (me DROX ee proe JES ter one)

 What is Depo-Provera?

-Depo-Provera is also used to ease pain and other symptoms in women with metastatic uterine or kidney cancer.
+Depo-Provera injection is used to ease pain and other symptoms in women with metastatic uterine or kidney cancer.
 This medication is not a cure for these conditions.

-Depo-Provera will not protect you from sexually transmitted diseases-including HIV and AIDS.
+Depo-SubQ Provera 104 will not protect you from sexually transmitted diseases - including HIV and AIDS.
 Using a condom is the only way to protect yourself from these diseases.

 You should not use Depo-Provera if you are allergic to medroxyprogesterone, or if you have:

 unusual vaginal bleeding;

 a history of breast cancer; or

 a history of heart attack, stroke, or blood clot.

 Medroxyprogesterone can cause birth defects.
 Do not use if this medicine if you are pregnant.
 You may need to have a negative pregnancy test before you start this medicine.
 Tell your doctor right away if you become pregnant, or if you plan to become pregnant soon after you stop using Depo-Provera.